muhammadaliofficial/Github-Profile-Finder/README.md

-That is my  JavaScript Project to find the Github Profiles quickly.
+✅That is my JavaScript Project, which helps to quickly find the GitHub Profiles.